 This looks much better, the projected dynamics now agree with what is known from biology.

-This is only a low dimensional representation which we shouldn’t trust too much; CellRank contains powerful tools to asses the dynamics in high dimensionional data directly, see the next section.
+This is only a low dimensional representation which we shouldn’t trust too much; CellRank contains powerful tools to asses the dynamics in high dimensionional data directly via

-going through the initial & terminal states tutorial to learn how to use the transition matrix to automatically identify initial and terminal states.
+go through the initial and terminal states tutorial to learn how to use the transition matrix to automatically identify initial and terminal states.